apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 with each such group having an associated $uid variable value (i.e., the chirping user's screen name).
 In the context of the return clause, due to "... with $cm ...", $uid is bound to the chirper's id and $cm is bound to the _set_ of chirps issued by that chirper.
-The return clause constructs a result record containing the chirper's user id and the count of the items in the associated chirp set.
+The return clause constructs a result object containing the chirper's user id and the count of the items in the associated chirp set.
-The query result will contain one such record per screen name.
+The query result will contain one such object per screen name.
-This query also illustrates another feature of AQL; notice that each user's screen name is accessed via a path syntax that traverses each chirp's nested record structure.
+This query also illustrates another feature of AQL; notice that each user's screen name is accessed via a path syntax that traverses each chirp's nested object structure.

 Here is the expected result for this query over the sample data: